 Free for basic listing; contact LoopNet for premium pricing

-In addition, social media is a great way to advertise your property to a larger audience.
-Facebook posts are an easy, low-cost way to reach homebuyers in your locality.
-Join Facebook groups to promote your listing to people looking for FSBOs and save money on advertising.
-Facebook will also post automatically to your Instagram account for another free way to advertise your property online.
+Social media is also a great way to advertise your property to a broader audience.
+Facebook posts are an easy, low-cost way to reach homebuyers in your area.
+Join Facebook groups that promote FSBOs and save money on advertising.
+Facebook also automatically posts to Instagram, providing another free way to advertise your property online.

 5. Conduct Showings & Open Houses

-After seeing several houses in a day, your buyers might not remember the details of your home.
-That’s why it’s essential to connect with your open house visitors within 24 hours.
-This reminds them about your property and the conversation you had during the open house.
-Offer to send them another flyer or schedule a follow-up showing.
-Additionally, ensure clients have your updated contact information so they can reach out at any point with additional questions.
+After viewing multiple houses in a day, your potential buyers may not recall all the details of your home.
+That’s why it’s crucial to connect with open house visitors within 24 hours to remind them of your property and conversation.
+You can offer to send a flyer or schedule a follow-up showing.
+Moreover, ensure clients have your updated contact information so they can contact you anytime with additional questions.

 For more information on planning and launching a successful open house, follow the steps in our article How to Host a Real Estate Open House (+ Free Checklist), which covers the real estate essentials of home viewing.